SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 see <doc:Properties#Lazy-Stored-Properties>.
-- term `optional`: Apply this modifier to a protocol's property, method, or subscript members to indicate that a conforming type isn't required to implement those members.You can apply the `optional` modifier only to protocols that are marked with the `objc` attribute.
+- term `optional`: Apply this modifier to a protocol's property, method, or subscript members to indicate that a conforming type isn't required to implement those members.

+You can apply the `optional` modifier only to protocols that are marked with the `objc` attribute.
 As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
 For more information about how to use the `optional` modifier